-Israeli spy chief quits over October 7 failures
+Israeli spy chief quits as pressure over October 7 failures rises

 Aharon Haliva is first Israeli official to take responsibility for failing to prevent Hamas attack or recent Iranian counterstrike.